VLucet/git-and-github-with-r-workshop/README.md

 nano topsecretfile.txt	# This opens the nano Text editor.
 ```
 Type in your **top secret 🙊** message.
 You can then close the editor with `ctrl+X` type `y` for yes and press `enter`.
 We can now start to use git to track the changes we made to this file.
-Let me introduce you to your fisrt git tool, the `status` command.
+Let me introduce you to your first git tool, the `status` command.
 ```bash
 ls			# This lists the files in the directory.
 You should see your file listed! git status		# Shows the current status of your repo with regards to git
 ```
-Git status shows you multiple thing: the branch you are on (the master branch).
+Git status shows you multiple things: the branch you are on (the master branch).
 It lists the latest commit (none yet) and more importantly, the changes you've made since the last commit.
 Here the `topsecretfile.txt` is shown as untracked.
 Let's remedy to that.
 To do so, here is a second command: `add`.
 ```bash
 git add -A		# This adds ALL (hence the -A) the changes you made to the git index.
 Your changes are now registered git status 		# Status now shows, in green, which changes have to be committed